GluuFederation/docs-oxd-prod/docs/sources/index.md

 oxd exposes simple, static APIs web application developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).

 ## Architecture
-The oxd Linux package includes the `oxd-server` which is a simple REST application. `oxd-server` is designed to work over the web, making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.
+The oxd Linux package includes the `oxd-server` which is a simple REST application. `oxd-server` is designed to work over the web (via `https`), making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.

 ![oxd-https-architecture](./img/oxd-https.jpg)